The Shelf Life of Zora Cross 8501

 All sales are final / as is

-Each product item will list whether it’s shipped by one of our manufacturers or via our studio shop.
-Because of the nature of drop-shipped items, these would be 10 - 28 working days delivery to your door.
+Each product will list where it’s shipped from: via our studio shop OR our manufacturers.
+Because of the nature of drop-shipped items, please allow 10-28 working days delivery to your door (item will specify time).
 Please consider this when making your purchase.

 Enjoy an awesome flat-rate postage $9.90 Australia-wide whatever you choose at Mount Vic and Me.
-Your parcel might be split in 2-3 if you have items also coming via our manufacturers.
+Your parcel might be split into multiple parcels if you have items also coming via our manufacturers.